nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 ## Download directly with DICOMWeb RESTful services

-This integration requires a PACS/VNA with <a target="_blank" href="https://www.dicomstandard.org/dicomweb/">DICOMweb™</a> services (QUERY/RETRIEVE) where the requests are managed directly by Weasis.
+This integration requires a PACS/VNA with [DICOMweb](https://www.dicomstandard.org/using/dicomweb) services (QUERY/RETRIEVE) where the requests are managed directly by Weasis.
 Here are some of the advantages:

 - Straightforward integration
 - Do not require to install weasis-pacs-connector
 - Allow passing token directly in headers (not in the URL)

+The following configurations allow images to be loaded by initiating the request from a WEB context.
+However, it is possible to access DICOMWeb services by initiating the request directly from the [Weasis import](../../../tutorials/dicom-import).

 Use [$dicom:rs](../../commands/#dicom-rs) to load DICOM files.
-Here are some configurations of open source systems:
+Here are some configuration examples of DICOMweb applications:

 ### dcm4chee-arc-light